FedEE Employer Q&A on COVID-19

 Employers should be aware that the mosquito-borne disease originating from WNV is now present in all countries around the world – except Antarctica.
 To date, there is no known direct human-to-human transmission, although it would be possible through untested blood from a donor, or by mosquitos biting individuals in succession.
 In the southern hemisphere, the risk of it begins in April and in the Northern hemisphere the peak is October/November.
 Like COVID-19, it has an incubation period of up to 14 days and most sufferers experience mild symptoms.
 These include fever, fatigue, headache, myalgia (muscle pain) and a maculopapular rash.
 However acute West Nile Encephalitis (WNE) can result in facial nerve palsy, paralysis, severe depression and neuromuscular respiratory failure.
 There is no specific treatment for it and no vaccine available to head off its risk.
 In the US alone there are around 2,500 cases of WNV infection a year, with a fatality rate of 6.3% – 50% higher than for COVID-19.
 However, in some years the incidence has doubled.

-Q: Because we have been asked this question we shall seek to answer it.
-Is chloroquine an effective treatment for COVID-19?
+Q: Is chloroquine an effective treatment for COVID-19?

-A: Donald Trump has claimed that the FDA has approved the drug chloroquine for use against COVID-19.
-This is not true.
-It has been used for many years to treat Malaria and Arthritis, but it has now been banned in many African states.
-There have been no clinical trials into its effectiveness against any type of coronavirus and its use can be very dangerous if taken in the wrong quantities.
+A: The US FDA has given limited approval the drug chloroquine for use against COVID-19.
+This drug has been used for many years to treat Malaria and Arthritis, but it has now been banned in many African states.
+There have been no extensive clinical trials into its effectiveness against any type of coronavirus and its use can be very dangerous if taken in the wrong quantities.
 However, a small scale research exercise in France has found that it assists patients recover from the virus more quickly.
 A combination of azithromycin and hydroxychloroquine or chloroquine are now freely available under the state health system to coronavirus patients in Cyprus.